dokipen/tubing/README.rst

 Tubes
 -----

-Making your own pipe is a lot more fun, trust me.
+Making your own tube is a lot more fun, trust me.
 First make a Transformer.

 .. code-block:: python